 The Radiological Protection Act was partly revised in October 2007.
 Based on the recommendations of the International Commission on Radiological Protection (ICRP) (e.g. Publication No. 103), the Radiological Protection Ordinance was totally revised and came into force in 2018.
-The Ordinances' contents are arranged according the recommended makeup into planned, emergency, and existing exposure situations.
+The Ordinances' contents are arranged according to the recommended makeup into planned, emergency, and existing exposure situations.
 The goal of the latest revision of the Ordinance was to obtain compatibility with the new European Safety Directive, Version 24th from February 2010 (final) and the IAEA Basic Safety Standard, GSR Part 3 from July 2014.
-As a consequence of the revision other legal documents such as guidelines of the Swiss Federal Nuclear Safety Inspectorate will also have to undergo revisions (such as the Guideline ENSI-G12 "Nuclear Facility Internal Radiation Protection").
-This guideline will replace partly the Guide-lines HSK-R-07 "Guideline for Radiological Monitored Area of the Nuclear Installations" and specifies the Radiation Protection Ordinance for the application in nuclear facilities.
-It comprises all aspects regarding "source term reduction", "enclosure of radioactivity by barriers from the Radiological Controlled Area", "limiting and optimisation of external exposure" as well as "prevention of incorporation and contamination of personnel".
+As a consequence of the revision other legal documents such as guidelines of the Swiss Federal Nuclear Safety Inspectorate also had to undergo revisions.
+In this context the Guideline ENSI-G12 "Nuclear Facility Internal Radiation Protection" has been introduced to replace the Guideline HSK-R-07 "Guideline for Radiological Monitored Area of the Nuclear Installations and the Paul Scherrer Institute" as well as parts of the Guideline ENSI-G15 "Radiation Protection Objectives for Nuclear Installations".
+It specifies the Radiation Protection Ordinance for the application in nuclear facilities and details out aspects regarding "source term reduction", "enclosure of radioactivity by barriers from the Radiological Controlled Area", "limitation and optimisation of external exposure" as well as "prevention of incorporation and contamination of personnel".